Dzvezdana/pydata_workshop_september2025/workshop/multi-agent-workflow/assignment_02.md

 ### Why Use DurableAgent?

-The DurableAgent is Dapr Agents most powerful and resilient agent type, designed for production-level AI applications.
+The DurableAgent is Dapr Agents' most powerful and resilient agent type, designed for production-level AI applications.
 The DurableAgent:

 * Implements the Workflow Pattern: Uses Dapr's workflow engine to execute tasks in a durable, recoverable manner
 * Preserves State Across Failures: Stores all conversation state and execution progress in persistent storage